aggviolinist/drive-fund/README.md

 # Drive Fund
-A savings app to help our users achieve their financial goals
+A savings app to help our users achieve their financial goals.